UK says under-40s should be offered alternative to AstraZeneca vaccine

 “The balance of benefits and risks is very favourable for older people, but is more finely balanced for younger people.”

+“Because of the deployability of AstraZeneca, (there will) still be a number of patients where it is only practical to offer AstraZeneca to them because of the circumstances,” he told a news conference.

+“But on balance, it’s better to make this further course correction,” he said, referring to the new advice.

-Reporting by Alistair Smout; additional reporting by Sarah Young and Paul Sandle; editing by Michael Holden and Mark Heinrich
+Reporting by Alistair Smout; additional reporting by Sarah Young and Paul Sandle; editing by Kate Holton and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.